zchee/golang-wiki/GoMips.md

 Further information about the device can be found at https://openwrt.org/toh/d-link/dir-505.

-## Teltonika

-### RUT955
+### Teltonika RUT955

 Architecture: ar9344

 Operating System: RutOS (based on OpenWrt)

 The Teltonika RUT955 has a Atheros Wasp MIPS 74Kc CPU running at 550 MHz with 16 MB flash 128 MB RAM.
 Inbuilt flash will be insufficient for most applications but a Micro SD or USB stick can be added (running application directly from SD was unreliable but copying to /tmpfs and running from there works OK).
 The inbuilt IO, GPS etc can be accessed via Modbus TCP and the RS232/RS485 ports worked without issue.
 Tested with Go 1.14.6,  1.15.3 & 1.21.1 (GOARCH=mips, GOMIPS=softfloat).

 Further information about the device can be found at https://teltonika-networks.com/product/rut955/.

-### RUT956
+### Teltonika RUT956

 Architecture: MediaTek MT7628AN ver:1 eco:2